Redundancy Recovery

 Book & Pay for Flat Fee Redundancy Coaching

-You are investing in a bespoke series of 7-8 sessions delivered remotely by Zoom
+You are investing in a bespoke series of 10 sessions focusing on recovering from redundancy, delivered remotely by Zoom

 Plus... homework review, advice and counsel in-between sessions.